Pop psychology sells well.

 Is it a study with flaws?
 I was the first to admit that many, many years ago.

-There is countless valid and legit criticism moved against the Stanford Prison Experiment though which go well beyond what Zimbardo originally admitted, including:
+There is countless valid and legit criticism against the Stanford Prison Experiment though which go well beyond what Zimbardo originally admitted, including:

 - “Coaching” for guards’ worst behavior